vtex/faststore/apps/docs/docs/how-to-guides/performance/handling-the-impact-of-third-party-scripts.md

 ### Step 4 - Running the `ThirdyPartyScripts` function

 10. Import and run the `ThirdyPartyScripts` function in your page's `Head` as in the following.
 For Next.js projects, use the `src/pages/_document.tsx` file.
-For Gatsby project, use the `gatsby-ssr.tsx` file.
+For Gatsby projects, use the `gatsby-ssr.tsx` file.

 <Tabs groupId="chosen-framework">
   <TabItem value="nextjs" label="Next.js" default>